 Under this Solicitation, proposals may be submitted for up to five years.
-The program expects to make approximately 15 to 25 standard or continuing grants or cooperative agreements with durations of 1 to 5 years depending on the quality of submissions and the availability of funds.
-Approximately \$12,000,000 is expected to be available in FY2010 to support proposals received under this Solicitation.
+The program expects to make approximately 15 to 25 standard or continuing grants or cooperative agreements with durations of one to five years depending on the quality of submissions and the availability of funds.
+Approximately \$6,000,000 is expected to be available in FY2013 to support proposals received under this Solicitation, subject to availability of funds.